wpalmer/cloudformation-s3object/README.md

 CloudFormation has no built-in way of specifying the creation of an object within S3.
 It does, however, allow one to create "Custom Resources", allowing you to specify absolutely anything, via AWS Lambda functions.
-Unfortunately, Lambda functions must be stored in S3, leaving us with a Catch-22.

-While there doesn't, at the moment, appear to be a sane way around this, we can at least make things better: S3Object is a Custom Resource Type for CloudFormation, allowing one to save objects to S3 as part of the stack creation process.
+S3Object is a Custom Resource Type for CloudFormation, allowing one to save objects to S3 as part of the stack creation process.

-Chained via dependency to a Lambda function, this can be used to create self-contained stacks which control arbitrary external resources.

 ## Warnings / Disclaimers